 Does unemployment show up on your credit report?

-No, unemployment doesn’t show up on your credit report.
-Salary, employment status and filing for unemployment are all factors that don’t appear on credit reports.
-Some information about your past employers may show up on your account if you’ve included that information in previous credit applications, but only as places of employment, not with regard to your current work status or income at those jobs.
+Some information about your past employers may show up on your report if you’ve included that information in previous credit applications, but only as places of employment, not with regard to your current work status or income at those jobs.

 You can divide the information found in your credit report into four categories:

-- Credit inquiries: This will show the number of hard inquiries made by potential lenders and other entities regarding your credit.
+- Credit inquiries.
+This will show the number of hard inquiries made by potential lenders and other entities regarding your credit.

-- Public records: This will show instances of public records, including bankruptcies filed.
+- Public records.
+This will show instances of public records, including bankruptcies filed.

+Will unemployment hurt my credit?
 Ways unemployment can indirectly affect your credit

 Let’s look at some examples of how unemployment can negatively affect your credit.